How to use 📚

 Define when you would like to receive email notifications for completed jobs.
 This can be done at project level creation or eddited later on.
 Both notifyOnSuccess and notifyOnFailure have to be specified.

-Example (on project creation ):
+Example (on project creation):

-Copy curl -X POST --data '{ "name": "Google search project",
+curl -X POST --data '{ "name": "Google search project",

 "projectInput": {"type": "list", "list": ["iPhone", "Android"] },